BryceDeso/Crafting-Game/README.md

 <img src="DemoLevel.png"  width=70% height=70%>

+In the current demo, you can pickup tools that can be use to chop wood and mine minerals to craft armor and weapons at the crafting bench.

 ### Getting and Opening the demo:

 To get the project and use it, go to the releases tab, click on __CraftingDemo.zip__ to start downloading the project.